Effective positivity of Hodge bundles and applications: Introduction

 \subsection{Effective positivity results for Hodge bundles}

 Positivity statements usually stem from stability assumptions - often the same stability assumptions used to construct moduli spaces.
 Let us briefly recall the stability notions used in this paper.
-A projective pair is stable if it is slc and the log canonical divisor is ample; over the complex numbers, this notion is well-known to be equivalent to the existence of a K\"{a}hler-Einstein metric with prescribed singularities along the boundary.
-A fibration $f\colon (X,\Delta)\to B$ over a reduced scheme $B$ is locally stable if the fibers of $f$ are equidimensional and demi-normal, $\Supp \Delta$ does not contain any singular codimension $1$ point (i.e., the node) of any fiber, $K_{X/B}+ \Delta$ is $\Q$-Cartier, and $\big(K_{X_b}, \Delta_b \big)$ is slc for every $b \in B$.
+A projective pair is stable if it has semmi-log canonical (slc for short) singularities and the log canonical divisor is ample; over the complex numbers, this notion is well-known to be equivalent to the existence of a K\"{a}hler-Einstein metric with prescribed singularities along the boundary \cite[Theorem B]{BG14}.
+A flat fibration $f\colon (X,\Delta)\to B$ over a reduced scheme $B$ is locally stable if the fibers of $f$ are equidimensional and demi-normal, $\Delta$ is an effective $\Q$-divisor, $\Supp \Delta$ does not contain any fiber, and singular codimension $1$ point (i.e., the node) of any fiber, $K_{X/B}+ \Delta$ is $\Q$-Cartier, and $\big(K_{X_b}, \Delta_b \big)$ is slc for every $b \in B$.
 It is stable if in addition $K_{X/B}+ \Delta$ is $f$-ample.
 This definition is as in \cite[Definition-Theorem 4.7]{Kobook}, except that we consider only $\Q$-Cartier divisors rather than $\R$-Cartier.
 We refer to \autoref{S:notations} for further notations.

 The following result on ampleness and bigness is an effective version of \cite[Theorem 7.1]{KP} (and \cite{Kol87, Kol90}).
 The part on nefness is a generalisation of \cite{Fuj}.
 Note that in general for a $\Q$-divisor $D$, one defines $\O_X(D) \cong \O_X(\lfloor D \rfloor)$.